Mass Foundations: Redemption in the Stars

 The wormhole broke through the field like a hot knife through butter and tore everything around it.

 He ducked as a piece of debris flew over him, missing him by mere inches, and held onto a nearby desk drilled tightly on the ground.
-It felt like bits of him were being torn from him as he was being pulled towards the rift.
-When he looked at it, it felt like the dark, starry abyss was staring right back at him, the stars themselves trailed in the deep black.
+Bits of himself were torn from him as the rift pulled him toward it.
+When he looked at it, a dark, starry abyss was staring right back at him, the stars themselves trailed in the deep black.

 "Well, shit," he groaned.
 He held on the desk as much as he could, but the wormhole was so powerful that he got sucked in.
 He slammed headfirst into the now flying desk, and consciousness failed him.

-As he regained consciousness, he was met by a foul smell whiffing about.
-It reminded him of Brahmin shit mixed with gunpowder and rotten fish.
+As he regained consciousness, a foul smell had assaulted his nostrils, bringing in mind of Brahmin shit mixed with gunpowder and rotten fish.

 At first, he thought he was in an alleyway, somewhere in Freeside.
 Freeside was not known for its cleanliness.
 He was half-right.